🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 For a given prompt \(x_i\), these approaches involves generating \(m\) responses \(\tilde{\mathbf{y}}_i = \{ \tilde{y}_{i1},...,\tilde{y}_{im}\}\), using a non-zero temperature, from the same prompt and comparing these responses to the original response \(y_{i}\).
 We provide detailed descriptions of each below.

-Non-Contradiction Probability (noncontradiction
+Non-Contradiction Probability (noncontradiction)#

 Non-contradiction probability (NCP) computes the mean non-contradiction probability estimated by a natural language inference (NLI) model.
 This score is formally defined as follows:

-Above, \(\eta(\tilde{y}_{ij},y_i)\) denotes the contradiction probability estimated by the NLI model for response \(y_i\) and candidate \(\tilde{y}_{ij}\).
-For more on this scorer, refer to Chen & Mueller, 2023, Lin et al., 2025, or Manakul et al., 2023.
+Above, \(p_{contra}(y_i, \tilde{y}_{ij})\) denotes the (asymmetric) contradiction probability estimated by the NLI model for response \(y_i\) and candidate \(\tilde{y}_{ij}\).
+For more on this scorer, refer to Chen & Mueller, 2023, Lin et al., 2024, or Manakul et al., 2023.

-Normalized Semantic Negentropy (semantic_negentropy
+Normalized Semantic Negentropy (semantic_negentropy)#

 Normalized Semantic Negentropy (NSN) normalizes the standard computation of discrete semantic entropy to be increasing with higher confidence and have [0,1] support.
 In contrast to the EMR and NCP, semantic entropy does not distinguish between an original response and candidate responses.
 Instead, this approach computes a single metric value on a list of responses generated from the same prompt.
 Under this approach, responses are clustered using an NLI model based on mutual entailment.
 We consider the discrete version of SE, where the final set of clusters is defined as follows:

-end{equation}` where \(P(C|y_i, \tilde{\mathbf{y}}_i)\) denotes the probability a randomly selected response $y \in `{y_i} :nbsphinx-math:cup :nbsphinx-math:tilde{mathbf{y}}`_i $ belongs to cluster \(C\), and \(\mathcal{C}\) denotes the full set of clusters of \(\{y_i\} \cup \tilde{\mathbf{y}}_i\).
+where \(P(C|y_i, \tilde{\mathbf{y}}_i)\) denotes the probability a randomly selected response $y \in `{y_i} :nbsphinx-math:cup :nbsphinx-math:tilde{mathbf{y}}`_i $ belongs to cluster \(C\), and \(\mathcal{C}\) denotes the full set of clusters of \(\{y_i\} \cup \tilde{\mathbf{y}}_i\).

-BERTScore (bert_score
+BERTScore (bert_score)#

 Let a tokenized text sequence be denoted as \(\textbf{t} = \{t_1,...t_L\}\) and the corresponding contextualized word embeddings as \(\textbf{E} = \{\textbf{e}_1,...,\textbf{e}_L\}\), where \(L\) is the number of tokens in the text.
 The BERTScore precision, recall, and F1-scores between two tokenized texts \(\textbf{t}, \textbf{t}'\) are respectively defined as follows:

-- end{equation}` where \(e, e'\) respectively correspond to \(t, t'\).
-We compute our BERTScore-based confidence scores as follows: :nbsphinx-math:`begin{equation}
+where \(e, e'\) respectively correspond to \(t, t'\).
+We compute our BERTScore-based confidence scores as follows:

-end{equation}` i.e. the average BERTScore F1 across pairings of the original response with all candidate responses.
+i.e. the average BERTScore F1 across pairings of the original response with all candidate responses.
 For more on BERTScore, refer to Zheng et al., 2020.

-Normalized Cosine Similarity (cosine_sim
+Normalized Cosine Similarity (cosine_sim)#

 This scorer leverages a sentence transformer to map LLM outputs to an embedding space and measure similarity using those sentence embeddings.
 Let \(V: \mathcal{Y} \xrightarrow{} \mathbb{R}^d\) denote the sentence transformer, where \(d\) is the dimension of the embedding space.
 The average cosine similarity across pairings of the original response with all candidate responses is given as follows: